nebrius/commascript/README.md

 ## Interfaces

 There are some instances where the above syntax is not flexible enough.
 This is where we introduce the concept of interfaces in CommaScript.
-An interface specifies a _named_ type that can be used in a number of circumstances.
+An interface specifies a _named_ or _unnamed_ type that can be used in a number of circumstances.

 An interface is defined using a special syntax that uses the comma operator (also called the sequence operator).
 In case you were wondering, this is where CommaScript gets its name.
 An interface definition has the following structure: